 Is there lateral movement from one law enforcement agency to another?

 The Lynchburg Police Department does not have a lateral entry program; however, we do recognize the value of prior law enforcement experience and may adjust your starting salary to a higher rate.

 How do I get promoted within the police department?

 For officers to be promoted, or transferred into a specialized unit, they must go through a competitive process that involves written tests, interviews, assessment centers, and performance evaluations.
 Promotions and transfers to specialized assignments are made based on the results obtained through that competitive process.
-Specialized assignments include: Crime Prevention; DARE Officer, School Resource Officer, Criminal Investigator, Street Crimes Unit, Gang Unit, Motorcycle Officer, Bike Patrol, K-9 Unit, Tactical Unit, Crisis Negotiator, Traffic Unit, Personnel Specialist, Crime Analyst, and Evidence Technician.
+Specialized assignments include: Crime Prevention; School Resource Officer, Criminal Investigator, Street Crimes Unit, Gang Unit, Bike Patrol, K-9 Unit, Tactical Unit, Crisis Negotiator, Traffic Unit, Personnel Specialist, Crime Analyst, and Evidence Technician.

 What may disqualify me from being hired?

 There are many things that may terminate your application process.
 These include (but are not limited to):

 - Failing any of the required tests for employment

 - Failing to attend any scheduled test or appointment in the process

 - Misdemeanor arrests or activities